Ajatt-Tools/impd/README.md

 * `use_skip_pattern` - Toggles the use of `skip_pattern`. `yes` or `no`.
 * `skip_pattern` - Skip subtitle lines matching this RegExp.
 Can be used to skip openings and endings by matching lines like `♪〜`.
+* `filename_pattern` - Perl regex to match the filename of the input file.
+If it doesn't match, `impd` skips the file.
+By default, it is set to skip filenames that contain `NCOP` or `NCED`.

 **Example config file:**